Dakhla Morocco: Kitesurf Lagoon at the Sahara's Edge

 Geography of the Dakhla Peninsula

 The Dakhla peninsula is a long, narrow finger of land pointing south-southwest into the Atlantic.
 On the western side, the open ocean batters a coastline of rocky cliffs and occasional sandy coves.
-On the eastern side, the lagoon -- Oued Ed-Dahab -- stretches roughly 40 kilometres long and up to 12 kilometres wide, enclosed between the peninsula and the mainland.
+On the eastern side, the lagoon -- Oued Ed-Dahab -- stretches for tens of kilometres, several kilometres wide in places, enclosed between the peninsula and the mainland.

 The lagoon is the defining feature.
 Its water is shallow across enormous areas, rarely exceeding waist depth for hundreds of metres from shore.
 The bottom is a mix of firm sand and seagrass, providing secure footing for wading and a forgiving surface for falls during kitesurfing.
 Tidal variation is minimal, meaning conditions remain consistent throughout the day.